benansell/lobo/README.md

 </p>

 The following options are supported by the default reporter:
+* hideDebugMessages - prevent reporting of any test Debug.log messages
 * showSkip - report skipped tests and the reasons after the summary.
 This option is only available with elm-test-extra and is ignored when the quiet option is present